hnryjms/hnryjms.github.io/_posts/2020-03-27-aws-codebuild-selenium.md

 ---
 layout: post
 title:  "Running Selenium Test Suite in AWS CodeBuild"
-summary: "Modern web applications should definitely include at least a few tests.
-Thanks to docker-selenium and @dtinth we're able to launch a pre-configured Google Chrome and record the test run to a MP4 video."
+summary: "Modern web applications should include at least a few tests.
+Thanks to docker-selenium and @dtinth we're able to launch a pre-configured Google Chrome and record the test run to an MP4 video in AWS CodeBuild."
 ---
-Modern web applications should definitely include at least a few tests, and increasingly those tests are [integration tests][func-test]{:target="_blank"} instead of unit tests.
+Modern web applications should include at least a few tests, and increasingly those tests are [integration tests][func-test]{:target="_blank"} instead of unit tests.
 Integration tests (or "system tests" or "functional tests") prove that an application works the way *the business needs*, rather than *the way a developer designed it* (i.e. unit tests).
 In a web app, that often means using Selenium to connect into Google Chrome, Firefox,